What to Know for Luna Tattoo Ukulele

 The top, back, and sides of this Luna uke are laminated mahogany.
 As I’ve talked about in other ukulele reviews, I don’t think laminated wooden has an effect on the tone in the way that solid wooden does.
 In my opinion, laminated mahogany sounds similar to laminated Sapele, laminated koa, and so on.

-The fingerboard and bridge are walnut, which is a durable hardwood that I’ve now seen on several high-end instruments.
+The fingerboard and bridge are walnuts, which is a durable hardwood that I’ve now seen on several high-end instruments.

 Nut & Saddle